 Thomas specializes in the use of DNA testing as evidence of identity and kinship, and enjoys helping adoptees and foundlings locate biological family members.
 Local research specialties include the Massachusetts counties of Barnstable, Bristol, and Worcester.

-In addition to his genealogical pursuits, Thomas is also a licensed real estate agent and member of the National Association of REALTORS®.
+In addition to his genealogical pursuits, Thomas is also a licensed real estate agent in Massachusetts and member of the National Association of REALTORS®.

 2017–Present, National Genealogical Society Quarterly Study Group